 Mystic has some very unique and interesting shopping options so you can pick up the perfect souvenir to remember your summer getaway with, like a nautical-themed bracelet from Mystic Knotwork, a perfect New England memento.
 You’ll also find lots of awesome places to go for meals and drinks, but Mystic Pizza—of Julia Robert’s Mystic Pizza fame—is a must-visit while in town!

 Check in with Mystic’s events calendar regularly, but if you can plan your summer getaway for the end of June, you just might be in town for the River Jam Festival in the Mystic Shipyard, where you can boogie down to some great music in support of two great charities.
-Now all you have to do is pick a place to stay while you’re in town, and you’re in luck because Mystic has a wonderful selection of cute vacation rentals, inns, and hotels to choose from.
-Enjoy your week on the waterfront!
+Now all you have to do is pick a place to stay while you’re in town, and you’re in luck because Mystic has a wonderful selection of great hotels and vacation rentals to choose from.
+Enjoy your waterfront summer in Connecticut!

 Retreat to the Lake at Interlaken Inn & Resort